 Committed to high academic standards and professional support for students, Minot State University is dedicated to student success, engaged and life-long learning, advancement of knowledge, effective student service, and development of students of character.
-All first year students will participate in First Year Experience, academic advising through Minot State Success Center, and Peer Mentoring.
+All first year students will participate in First Year Experience and Peer Mentoring.
 Additional assessments will be used to identify specific individual needs.
 Advisors will work closely with students to define goals, establish appropriate supports, and monitor progress.

 Admission Checklist Requirements for First-Year Applicants

 - A completed online undergraduate Application for Admission

 - Official transcripts (all final high school, GED, or college/university transcripts)

 - High School Core Admission Requirements